 Documents Needed for Burial in a Veteran’s Administration National Cemetery

 If you served in one of the branches of the U.S. military, and desire to be buried in a Veteran’s Administrational National Cemetery, you need the following documents to apply for such a burial.
-Keep in mind, you are highly encouraged to make application for burial at a National Cemetery on your own rather than leaving it to your loved ones to make such arrangements after you pass on.
+Keep in mind, you are highly encouraged to make an application for burial at a National Cemetery on your own rather than leaving it to your loved ones to make such arrangements after you pass on.